-The Kuiper belt contains at least three dwarf planets, Pluto, Haumea and Makemake.
-The largest is Pluto, which was discovered by American astronomer Clyde Tombaugh in 1930 and demoted from planetary status in 2006.
-Pluto is mostly composed of rock and ice, it is five times less massive than the Moon and has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
-Pluto is orbited by a number of moons including Nix, Hydra and Charon.
-Charon is the largest with a diameter over half the size of Pluto's.
+The largest is Pluto, which was discovered by American astronomer Clyde Tombaugh in 1930, and demoted from planetary status in 2006.
+Pluto is mostly composed of rock and ice.
+It is five times less massive than the Moon and has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
+Pluto is orbited by a number of moons including Nix, Hydra, and Charon.
+Charon is the largest, with a diameter over half the size of Pluto's.

-The Pioneer and Voyager probes are now all in the Kuiper belt but are unlikely to pass close to anything.
-The first spacecraft sent to explore the Kuiper belt, New Horizons, was launched by NASA in 2006 and will arrive at Pluto in 2015.
+The Pioneer and Voyager probes all passed through the Kuiper belt but did not get close to any large objects.
+The first spacecraft sent to explore the Kuiper belt, New Horizons, was launched by NASA in 2006, and will arrive at Pluto in 2015.

 Artists' impression of the Kuiper Belt and Oort cloud